Does your business need commercial marine insurance?

 - What are the risks of not having commercial boat insurance?

-- Who should consider commercial marine cover?
+- Who may consider commercial marine cover?

 - What are the benefits of having commercial marine insurance?